Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: The Galactic density distribution of RR Lyrae

 In addition to comparing the slope of our halo model to previous works, we can also compare the rotation.
 Specifically, we compare our model to the tilted halo model of \citet{Han2022}, which was recently confirmed by an independent analysis in \citet{Nibauer2025}.
 In these works, they use a triaxial halo model, and relatedly, a different rotation matrix since their model does not have XY-symmetry, unlike ours.
 However, we can directly compare the pitch angles which both describe the tilt of the z-axis towards the positive x-axis.
 We find a pitch angle of $18^{\circ}$, in agreement with the halo mass distribution of \citet{Nibauer2025} and stellar density distribution of \citet{Han2022}.
 It is interesting to note that \citet{Han2022} specifically measure the stellar distribution of the \textit{Gaia}-Sausage-Enceladus system, which makes up the bulk of the local halo \citep{Belokurov2018,Helmi2018}.

 To visually compare our rotated halo with that of \citet{Han2022}, we plot density contours of the halo GMM in Figure \ref{fig:contour}, with the highest density in yellow and the lowest density in dark blue.
 The left panel shows the face-on slice evaluated at Z=0 kpc, while the middle and right panel show edge-on slices at X=0 kpc and Y=0 kpc, respectively.
 To guide the reader, we show the Sun's position (black star) in the left and middle panels at X=-8.25~kpc.
 The shape and tilt of our halo model agrees well with results from \citet{Han2022} shown as a red dashed line, especially in the middle panel which shows the X-Z slice.
-They left and right panels show slight disagreement with the \citet{Han2022} results, but this is likely because of the difference in rotation matrices, where our model preserves X-Y symmetry while \citet{Han2022} does not.
+The left and right panels show slight disagreement with the \citet{Han2022} results, but this is likely because of the difference in rotation matrices, where our model preserves X-Y symmetry while \citet{Han2022} does not.

 In Figure \ref{fig:contour}, we also show an arrow that points to the location of the Sagittarius dwarf galaxy at (17.9, 2.6, $-$6.6)~kpc \citep{Vasiliev2021}.
-This algins well with the rotated major-axis of the halo models.
+This aligns well with the rotated major-axis of the halo models.
 Sagittarius is a clear non-axisymmetric feature in our observed data (see Figure \ref{sec:Data}) so it is not unexpected that it could cause the tilt in our inferred halo model. \citet{Han2022} targets modeling the halo contribution of only the \textit{Gaia}-Enceladus-Sausage.
-Whether the tilt is caused by contamination from Sagittarius stars, or is a strange coincidence requires further investigation. \citet{Nibauer2025} models the dark matter halo tilt, however they assume an axisymmetric subtraction of stellar mass that does not include Sagittarrius.
+Whether the tilt is caused by contamination from Sagittarius stars, or is a strange coincidence requires further investigation, including ongoing theoretical work testing the impact of assuming a single halo model when a galaxy is undergoing a Sagittarius-like merger versus explicitly modeling the second, less massive galaxy. \citet{Nibauer2025} models the dark matter halo tilt, however they assume an axisymmetric subtraction of stellar mass that does not include Sagittarius.
 This could cause the elongation of the ``missing" mass model towards the Sagittarius system.

 For the inner Galaxy component, we measure an oblate shape with $q=1.31$.
 This is consistent with works measuring the shape of the dark matter halo within 20 kpc of the Galactic center using kinematic tracers \citep{Bowden2016,Bovy2016c}, including the work of \citet{Posti2019} which also found $q=1.3$.
 However, these works assume an oblate stellar halo or bulge for the non-disk component of the inner Galaxy.
 Further work to simultaneously study the stellar and dark matter mass distribution in the inner Galaxy is required to determine whether the RRL are tracing the distribution of dark matter as predicted by cosmological zoom-in simulations \citep{Lucey2025}.